NATIONAL LOOK ALIKE DAY

 Professional look-alikes perform as entertainers.
 Some of the most famous roles they play are Elvis Presley and Marilyn Monroe.
 But others look like presidents or actors.

-If you do find your spitting image, some might call it a doppelganger.
+You might call it a doppelganger if you find your spitting image.
 However, seeing your doppelganger suggests you’ve seen your spirit double who roams the Earth.
 In folklore, seeing your doppelganger signals a bad omen.
 Though over the years, the term has come to mean someone who looks just like you.

 HOW TO OBSERVE #NationalLookAlikeDay